PLSysSec/rlbox-book/src/overview.md

 # Overview

+RLBox is a toolkit for sandboxing third party C libraries, that are being used by C++ code (other languages are in the works).
+It was originally developed for use in Firefox, but is now being used in a variety of different client and server applications.

+The toolkit consits of:

+1. A C++ framework (RLBox) that makes it easy to retrofit existing application code to safely interface with sandboxed libraries.

+2. A Wasm backend (based on wasm2c) for isolating (sandboxing) C libraries.

+RLbox generally assumes you will be building your library-to-be-sandbox with the wasi-sdk (which provides a compiler, linker, etc. based on Clang/LLVM) to compile your C library to Wasm.

-RLBox is a toolkit for sandboxing third-party libraries.
-The toolkit consists of (1) a Wasm-based sandbox and (2) an API for retrofitting existing application code to interface with a sandboxed library.
-In this overview, we focus on the API, which abstracts over the underlying sandboxing mechanism.
+In this overview section, we on framework, which abstracts the underlying sandboxing mechanism.
 This lets you port your application without worrying about the Wasm sandboxing details.

-The Wasm-based sandbox is documented in a [separate chaper](chapters/sandbox/wasm.md).
+In the next section, we will provide a tutorial that provides an end-to-end example of applying

 ### Why do we need a sandboxing API?